futurewalker-org/futurewalker/README.md

 ## Project status

 Currently the main focus of development is building underlying machinery for higher level components.
-Limited amount of UI controls and layouts are available at this moment.
+A few of UI controls and layouts are available at this moment.

 ### Supported platforms

+Currently only supports Windows 11.

 | OS | Support Status |
 | ---- | ---- |